Last Updated on August 21, 2023 by The ZenMaid Team

 What if the customer is wrong?

 Sometimes customer complaints don’t have merit and your team didn’t do anything wrong.
-In those cases, you proceed as if the customer is right and you do everything you can to let them vent their anger and offer solutions that will lead to their satisfaction.
+In those cases, you move into reputation management.

-For more tips on how handle customer complaints like a pro, watch Maria’s full talk below:
+For more tips on how to handle customer complaints like a pro, watch Maria’s full talk below.

 For more resources on how to grow and perfect your cleaning business, check out the replays from the 2021 Maid Summit, hosted by ZenMaid.
 The summit featured more than 60 presentations from other maid service owners who shared tools and strategies to help you achieve the highest levels of success in your business.